 Property Description Storage path The path to the storage.
 The storage path is the directory in which NetBackup stores the raw backup data.
 Backup data should not be stored on the system disk.
-Because the storage requires a directory path, do not use only the root node (/) or drive letter ($\mathbb{E}:\setminus$) as the storage path.
-(That is, do not mount the storage as a root node (/) or a drive letter ($\mathbb{E}:\setminus$).
+Because the storage requires a directory path, do not use only the root node (/) or drive letter ($E: \)$ as the storage path.
+(That is, do not mount the storage as a root node (/) or a drive letter ($E: \)$.
 For a 96-TB Media Server Deduplication Pool , you must enter the path name of the mount point for the volume that you consider the first 32-TB storage volume.
 The following is an example of a volume naming convention for the mount points for the backups: /msdp/vol0 < The first volume /msdp/vol1 /msdp/vol2 NetBackup supports 96-TB deduplication pools on a subset of supported systems.
-See "About MSDP storage capacity" on page 17.
-See "About provisioning the storage for MSDP" on page 41.
-See "Creating the data directories for 96-TB MSDP support" on page 105.
 You can use the following characters in the storage path name: Any of the 26 letters of the International Standards Organization (ISO) Latin-script alphabet, both uppercase (capital) letters and lowercase (small) letters.
 These are the same letters as the English alphabet.
 Any integer from 0 to 9, inclusive.
-A space character. ■ Any of the following characters: UNIX: -:./\ Windows::.\ (a colon (:) is allowed only after a drive letter (for example, G:\MSDP_Storage) NetBackup requirements for the deduplication storage paths may affect how you expose the storage.
-See "About MSDP storage and connectivity requirements" on page 18.
+A space character.
+Any of the following characters: UNIX::./\ Windows::.\ (a colon (:) is allowed only after a drive letter (for example, G:\MSDP_Storage) NetBackup requirements for the deduplication storage paths may affect how you expose the storage.
+See "About MSDP storage and connectivity requirements" on page 20.
+Use alternate path for deduplication database By default, NetBackup uses the storage path for the MSDP database (that is, the MSDP catalog) location.
+The MSDP database is different than the NetBackup catalog.
+Select this option to use a location other than the default for the deduplication database.
+For a 250-TB Media Server Deduplication Pool, you must select this option.
+For performance optimization, Veritas recommends that you use a separate disk volume for the deduplication database than for the backup data.